pycom/pycom-documentation/content/pymesh/lib-ble-rpc.md

 ## Overview

-Pymesh mobile application is available [here for both iOS and Android platforms](https://github.com/pycom/pycom-libraries/tree/master/pymesh/mobile_app).
+The Pymesh mobile application is available [here for both iOS and Android platforms](https://github.com/pycom/pycom-libraries/tree/master/pymesh/mobile_app).
 It can be used to connect over BLE to a Pymesh node.
 It also allows users to find out network information.

 ## RPC protocol